speakeasy-api/openapi-directory/SDKs/googleapis.com/metastore/v1beta/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### projects

 * `metastoreProjectsLocationsFederationsCreate` - Creates a metastore federation in a project and location.
 * `metastoreProjectsLocationsFederationsList` - Lists federations in a project and location.
 * `metastoreProjectsLocationsList` - Lists information about the supported locations for this service.
+* `metastoreProjectsLocationsOperationsCancel` - Starts asynchronous cancellation on a long-running operation.
+The server makes a best effort to cancel the operation, but success is not guaranteed.
+If the server doesn't support this method, it returns google.rpc.Code.UNIMPLEMENTED.
+Clients can use Operations.GetOperation or other methods to check whether the cancellation succeeded or whether the operation completed despite cancellation.
+On successful cancellation, the operation is not deleted; instead, it becomes an operation with an Operation.error value with a google.rpc.Status.code of 1, corresponding to Code.CANCELLED.
 * `metastoreProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
-If the server doesn't support this method, it returns UNIMPLEMENTED.NOTE: the name binding allows API services to override the binding to use different resource name schemes, such as users/*/operations.
-To override the binding, API services can add a binding such as "/v1/{name=users/*}/operations" to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
+If the server doesn't support this method, it returns UNIMPLEMENTED.
 * `metastoreProjectsLocationsServicesAlterLocation` - Alter metadata resource location.
 The metadata resource can be a database, table, or partition.
 This functionality only updates the parent directory for the respective metadata resource and does not transfer any existing data to the new location.
 * `metastoreProjectsLocationsServicesBackupsCreate` - Creates a new backup in a given project and location.
 * `metastoreProjectsLocationsServicesBackupsDelete` - Deletes a single backup.